 Orbea pioneered road electric bikes with their ground-breaking 'Enough Energy' concept.
 They revolutionized thinking by blending the road bike and the electric bike categories and created incredibly lightweight road ebikes that look just like normal bikes.
 Welcome the Orbea Gain.

-For 2021 the Orbea Gain has been completely redesigned.
-This year Orbea have further improved the ride quality and integration with a new motor and new geometry.
-There are also some handy new user-friendly features that take advantage of having an electric drive system.
+Orbea Gain completely redesigned the Gain in 2021 to improve the ride quality and integration with a new motor and new geometry.
+There also added some handy new user-friendly features that take advantage of having an electric drive system.
 Their most road-like 'E' yet.

 The 'Enough Energy' concept was released in 2018.
 Orbea changed the way ebikes were perceived with their lightweight, minimalist Gain ebikes that operate on a power-on-demand basis.
-For 2021 the Gain's motor has had a boost and this year all Gains will feature a new motor, the EBikemotion X35 Plus.
+In 2021 the Gain motor got a boost and all Gains feature a new motor, the EBikemotion X35 Plus.

 The new motor incorporates a Torque Simulation Algorithm which provides a more natural assistance response.
 The motor has also been re-mapped to bring the assistance modes closer to the natural roll feel expected on a manual bike.

 Overall this provides a motor that still has the same oomph that has made it such a hit, delivered in a way that provides an even more natural feel.